Seattle-area home-price gains are close to national average, for the moment

-Home price gains nationally have outpaced the Seattle area for the past year, but new data shows Puget Sound price growth is accelerating and could soon return to its earlier chart-topping days, according to the S&P CoreLogic Case-Shiller Home Price Index.
+Home-price gains nationally have outpaced the Seattle area for the past year, but new data shows Puget Sound price growth is accelerating and could soon return to its earlier chart-topping days, according to the S&P CoreLogic Case-Shiller Home Price Index.

 Home prices across the country rose 3.5% year-over-year in November, according to the index, which lags by two months.
 Meanwhile, home prices in King, Pierce and Snohomish counties were 3.3% higher than the same time the previous year.